drcjt/CSharp-80/README.md

 * Be able to compile the [C# Snake game](https://github.com/MichalStrehovsky/SeeSharpSnake) with minimal modifications
 * Learn more about AOT and the C# runtime

+## Current Status

+* Compiles a number of simple sample programs including a fibonacci calculator, very simple paint program, and a snake game
+* Snake game is using bespoke graphics on the TRS-80 implemented via the System.Graphics.SetPixel api.
+* Performance is okay - snake is quite playable.
+Lots of scope for improvement here
+* No object allocation yet - arrays can be done but only by using stackalloc

-## Demo
+## Demos

-Current implementation supports very basic console output, short arithmetic, static methods with parameters.
-Here is a demo showing the snake game running in a TRS-80 emulator.
+All of the demos here are recorded from running the programs in a TRS-80 emulator.

+### Snake

 The C# source for the game can be seen here [C# program running](https://github.com/drcjt/CSharp-80/tree/main/Samples/Snake) in a TRS-80 emulator:

 ![demo](/Documentation/snake.gif)

+### Graphics Demo

+### Netbot

 ### Continuous Integration status